A NEW SHOP BUILDING FOR ALL CANNINGS?

 The ambition

-So, after fifteen years, we feel it is time to turn the original trial project into a permanent reality which will accurately represent the importance of the shop to the All Cannings village community.
+So, after nineteen years, we feel it is time to turn the original trial project into a permanent reality which will accurately represent the importance of the shop to the All Cannings village community.

 This will require three essential building blocks.